prsp20/products/README.md

 - Visit ```http://localhost:8000/v1/products```

 **Note!** This application was developed in a shortest time possible without considering all scenarios and edge cases.
-It was developed just to give high level picture of how would my code structure look like.
-It means it does not have an extensive test coverage covering all edge cases.
-Also code was not reviewed by anyone - neither by myself taking long time.
+It was developed just to give a rough idea of how my code structure would look like.
+That said, it does not have an extensive test coverage covering all edge cases.
+Also, code was not reviewed by anyone - neither by myself taking long time.
 So please expect some errors and typos here and there.